-The header <experimental/coroutine> defines the primary template coroutine_traits such that if ArgTypes is a parameter pack of types and if R is a type that has a valid (17.8.2) member type promise_type, then coroutine_traits<R,ArgTypes...> has the following publicly accessible member:
+The header <experimental/coroutine> defines the primary template coroutine\traits such that if ArgTypes is a parameter pack of types and if the qualified-id R::promise\type is valid and denotes a type (17.9.2), then coroutine\traits<R,ArgTypes...> has the following publicly accessible member:

+'''

 using promise_type = typename R::promise_type;

-Otherwise, coroutine_traits<R, ArgTypes...> has no members.

-All specializations of this template shall define a publicly accessible nested type named promise-type.

 '''

+Otherwise, coroutine\traits<R,ArgTypes...> has no members.

+Program defined specializations of this template shall define a publicly accessible nested type named promise\type.

-21.11.2 Struct template coroutine_handle
+21.11.2 Class template coroutine\handle

-'''